LaurentiuGabriel/gpt-trading-agent/README.md

 - "get technicals {ticker}" - calculates the major technical indicators and shows them in nice graphs.

 - "get trends {ticker}" - uses GPT-4 to create Google searches related to the {ticker} and checks Google Trends for these queries.

+- "hedge" - Proposes a hedging strategy for your portfolio.
+Example output: 🛡️ Hedge Proposal: To hedge your portfolio, I recommend buying XYZ.
+Justification: Diversifies risk exposure to tech-heavy positions.

+- "get news {ticker}" - Fetches the latest news articles for the ticker and shows title, source, date, description and a link.

+- "get social sentiment {ticker}" - Fetches Reddit posts from r/wallstreetbets and r/stocks

+- check house and senate trades for {ticker} - Shows trades by U.S. Congress officials for the stock.

 ### Portfolio Performance
 This page provides a comprehensive overview of your investment activities.
 It includes: